-None of the above species were recorded within the application site.
-Knotweed is perhaps the most likely invasive plant species to occur locally.
+No invasive species were noted within the application site on the day of the survey in February 2023.
+Japanese knotweed is perhaps the most likely invasive plant species to occur locally.
 It spreads easily through the movement of vegetative material or topsoil and spoil containing vegetative material, which can rapidly propagate.
+The overwintering canes of mature and well-established knotweed plants were not seen within the development site on the day of the survey.
+However, having regards to the winter timing of the survey, it could not be ascertained with certainty if there were any recently established plants of young knotweed overwintering on the site.
+These would begin to become evident from April / May onwards.

-Knotweed was not seen within the development site, in any area adjacent to the application site.
+Knotweed was not noted on lands adjacent to or close to the application site, or along the roads approaching the application site.
 This means that the chances of the site becoming naturally infested with knotweed is relatively low at the moment.
 However, the introduction of vegetative material with the potential to propagate from machinery moving between sites or from contaminated topsoil is a possibility, and therefore every precaution must be taken to ensure that this does not occur.